s3d-rs/s3d/docs/user-guide.md

 s3d status
 ```

-# Upload-queue
+# Write-queue

 Environment variables:

-- `S3D_UPLOAD_QUEUE` - true/false, default false.
+- `S3D_WRITE_QUEUE` - true/false, default false.
-- `S3D_UPLOAD_QUEUE_DIR` - directory to store the queue, default `$S3D_LOCAL_DIR/upload-queue`.
+- `S3D_WRITE_QUEUE_DIR` - directory to store the queue, default `$S3D_LOCAL_DIR/write_queue`.
-- `S3D_UPLOAD_QUEUE_FILTER` - object filter to push, default all.
+- `S3D_WRITE_QUEUE_FILTER` - object filter to push, default all.
-- `S3D_UPLOAD_QUEUE_MAX_SIZE` - maximum size of the queue in bytes, default 1GB.
+- `S3D_WRITE_QUEUE_MAX_SIZE` - maximum size of the queue in bytes, default 1GB.
-- `S3D_UPLOAD_QUEUE_MAX_FILES` - maximum number of files in the queue, default 100.
+- `S3D_WRITE_QUEUE_MAX_FILES` - maximum number of files in the queue, default 100.
-- `S3D_UPLOAD_QUEUE_MAX_AGE` - maximum age of uploads in the queue in seconds, default 3600.
+- `S3D_WRITE_QUEUE_MAX_AGE` - maximum age of writes in the queue in seconds, default 3600.

 When enabled, `s3d` first writes new objects to files in the local store, and will push them to the main storage in the background.
 This is to mitigate connection issues and improve performance.

-When the limits are exceeded, new upload requests will not be added to the queue, instead it will wait for pending uploads to push and make room for it.
+When the limits are exceeded, new write requests will not be added to the queue, instead it will wait for pending writes to push and make room for it.

 See filters syntax for fine grain control of which data to push.
-In order to dynamically change the filtering of an object that was not pushed, use put-object-tagging which can be used on an existing in the uploads queue.
+In order to dynamically change the filtering of an object that was not pushed, use put-object-tagging which can be used on an existing in the write queue.

 # Read-cache